 VI.
-EXPECTED USEFUL LIFE / REHABILITATION SCOPE & CAPITAL PLANNING
+EXPECTED USEFUL LIFE / REHABILITATION SCOPE & CAPITAL PLANNING performance.

-A. In developing scopes of work on housing rehabilitation projects NDED HTF grantees and developers will consider the remaining expected useful life of all building components with regard to building long-term sustainability and performance.
 Specifically, each building component with a remaining expected useful life of less than the applicable HTF period of affordability (30 years) shall be considered for replacement, repair or otherwise updated.
 Additionally, new building components with an expected useful life of less than 30 years shall be considered for future replacement.
 For multifamily housing with 26 or more total units, the useful life of systems must be determined through a capital needs assessment that determines the work to be performed and identifies the